-"Numbing" of the Groin
+- "Numbing" of the Groin

-The groin area is then "numbed" with the use of local anesthesia.
+Groin being "numbed"The groin area is then "numbed" with the use of local anesthesia.
 This is induced by injecting lidocaine into the skin and adjoining area.
 The process is similar to a dentist numbing the gums prior to a dental procedure.
 The patient may feel a little stinging sensation at this time.
-Click on the play button to view this, and the subsequent movies.

 - Entering the Artery

 Needle introductionThe artery is felt by the fingertips, and a needle is directed towards the arterial pulsation.
 When blood escapes out of the needle, the cardiologist knows that entrance to the artery has been gained.
 Since the area was previously "numbed" with local anesthesia, there is usually very little discomfort associated with this.

-Entering the Needle with a Wire
+- Entering the Needle with a Wire

 Introduction of guide wire

-a train.
+A thin flexible wire is then introduced into the needle.
+This is known as a guide-wire because it helps guide catheters, just like a rail guides the path of a train.
 The purple plastic "tip deflector" helps straighten the curved and floppy tip of the guide wire.
 The needle and the tip deflector are then removed.

-Introducing a Sheath over the Wire
+- Introducing a Sheath over the Wire

 Introduction of sheathA tubular and flexible plastic sheath that is usually about 2 1/2 or three millimeters in diameter (thickness) is advanced over the guide-wire and placed in the artery.
 This serves as a passage-way or introducer for the insertion of catheters.
 The sheath has a white plastic "hub" that sits outside the skin.
 The hub contains a one-way valve that allows catheters to be introduced through the sheath but prevents blood from escaping.